-The two button wires allow you to hook up a remote on/off button if you want the ability to turn the system on and off without reaching down to the controller button.
-Unlike most controllers which require a latching switch, the Phaserunner uses a momentary push button.
-These are both less expensive and more reliable than latching devices.
+The two button wires allow you to hook up a remote on/off button if you want the ability to turn the system on and off without reaching down to the controller.
+Notice that the Phaserunner uses a momentary push rather than a latching On/Off switch, and neither button wire is ground referenced.
+The button leads must remain electrically isolated.